dvishab/Lab2B-part1-to-10-status-update/Part9/README.md

 Report the observed 'jitter' based on misalignment with the free-running PWM module on the WS2012.

---We built on top of the lab 8 code.
+We built on top of the lab 8 code.
 We read the ADPS RGB and brightness value and translated that to the LED brightness.

---The timestamps were measured using a simple timer implemented in software.
+The timestamps were measured using a simple timer implemented in software.

 The codes are attached.